EricZinda/docsproto/devhowto/devhowtoPredicationContract.md

 Recall that predications are of the form: `_table_n_1(x)` or `compound(e,x,x)`.
 Just like functions in mathematics or programming languages, they have a name and a set of arguments.
 We'll be treating the predications we implement as classic programming language functions that can be "called" or "invoked".

-For the purpose of defining the contract, we will group MRS predications into two types:
+For the purpose of defining the contract, we'll group predications into two types:
-- Regular Predications: Declare something that must be true about its arguments.
+- Regular Predications: Declare something that must be true about their arguments.
 For example: `_table_n_1(x)` says that `x` must be a "table"
-- Quantifier Predications: Acts like a Regular Predication but also defines the scope of a variable `x`.
-For example: `a_q(x, rstr, body)` declares a variable `x` that can now by used in its arguments *and* says that `x` must be "an" arbitrary, single object defined by the predications in `rstr` that is also true for the predications in the `body`
+- Quantifier Predications: Act like a Regular Predication but also define the scope of a variable `x`.
+For example: `a_q(x, rstr, body)` declares a variable `x` that can now be used in its arguments *and* says that `x` must be an arbitrary, single object defined by the predications in the `rstr` that is also true for the predications in the `body`

 ### Idealized Contract
 We'll start with an "idealized contract" because it clarifies how the SLD solver process works in general.
 It is "idealized" because it has relatively poor performance characteristics for large worlds.
 We'll tackle those characteristics with our "practical contract" next, but it is important to understand the fundamental approach first.

 The contract we define here is designed to "solve" an MRS for the variables defined within it such as `x1`, `x2`, `e1`, etc. Our goal is to find all values of the variables (the "solutions") that are `True` within a given world.
-Our approach will be to call predications as functions, and so we'll define the contract in terms of what these calls must look like.
+The approach will be to call predications as functions and so we'll define the contract in terms of what these calls must look like.
 The term `bound` means a variable is "set" or "provided", and `unbound` means it doesn't yet have a value:

 > A Regular Predication must be called with its arguments bound.
 If the predication's meaning is true given those arguments, it must return `True`.
 Otherwise, it must return `False`.
 >
 > A Quantifier Predication must be called with its arguments bound *except* the variable it provides scope for (its first argument).
-It must then iteratively set its unbound argument to every possible object in the world and call its other arguments, returning each solution for which the Quantifier Predication itself is `True`, given what was returned by its arguments and the quantification it is doing.
+It must then iteratively set its unbound argument to every possible object in the world and call its other arguments, returning each solution (i.e. assignment of variables) for which the Quantifier Predication itself is true, given what was returned by its arguments and the quantification it is doing.
 >
 > The "Solution" to an MRS is the set of all variable assignments that resulted in the entire MRS tree being `True`

 A few observations about the contract:
 - What the variables *are* -- i.e. how the world is represented -- is not defined in the contract.
 It doesn't care.
 - Quantifier Predications only scope their `x` variables.
 These are the only variables that represent "things in the world", called "individuals", that we are solving for.
-Event (`e`) variables are handled differently since they are an implementation detail of the MRS that gets used by the predications and not relevant here.
-They are described in a [later section](devhowtoEvents).
+Event (`e`) variables are handled differently since they are an implementation detail of the MRS that gets used by the predications.
+They are not relevant here and get described in a [later section](devhowtoEvents).
 - This "idealized contract" has different requirements for Regular and Quantifier Predications.
 Regular Predications simply return `True` or `False`.
 Quantifier Predications return a set of answers consisting of variable assignments, iteratively.

 Let's walk through an example of each to clarify: